+ How To Add This Control To Your Project (Click to Expand)

-Different than a Standard Servo, a continuous servo has its internals changed to allow for continuous 360° rotation.
-The two parts that are removed from a standard servo to create a continuous rotation servo are:
+Unlike a Standard Servo, a continuous servo has its internals changed to allow continuous 360° rotation.
+The two parts that are removed from a standard servo to create a continuous rotation servo are:- Mechanical Stop: The spindle will stop if you attempt to rotate a standard servo further than 180 degrees.
+That is due to a mechanical stop built onto the output gear within the servo.
+Continuous servos have that stop removed.

 Due to the variety of servo attachments, continuous servos make great movement motors for wheels and tractor treads.
 Rather than using a standard DC Gear Motor, a continuous servo provides you with greater speed rotation accuracy.

-This servo skill allows you to click the forward and reverse button to activate a continuous servo.
+This servo skill lets you click the forward and reverse buttons to activate a continuous servo.
 The continuous servo will only move at the speed you specify in the skill's settings (forward and reverse values).
-The values are set to 180 forward and 1 reverse by default.
+The values are set to 180 forward and one reverse by default.

 *Note: Like all robot skills, this does not save the last servo position used.
 To set a servo position when the robot connects, create an initialization script using the Connection Skill.